HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <include with="$listitems" on=['Line #1', 'Line #2'] />
 ```

-In the above code, when the loading or parsing of the HVML fragment specified by the `from` attribute of the `define` element fails, the program can still run normally, but the actual operation effect is different.
+In the above code, when the loading or parsing of the HVML fragment specified by `from` attribute of `define` element fails, the program can still run normally, but the actual operation effect is different.
 This capability gives us a very flexible feature:

 1. The normal operation of an HVML program may not depend on a specific target document type.
 1. We can make the same HVML program generate different target document fragments according to different target document types.

-When using the `from` attribute, `define` behaves as follows:
+When using `from` attribute, `define` behaves as follows:

-1. Attempts to load the HVML fragment specified by `from` synchronously, if unsuccessful, stops loading, throws an exception, and retains the operation group defined by the content.
+1. Attempt to load the HVML fragment specified by `from` synchronously, if unsuccessful, stops loading, throws an exception, and retains the operation group defined by the content.
 If successful, then,
-1. Attempts to parse the loaded HVML fragment, if unsuccessful, stops loading, throws an exception, and preserves the operation group defined by the content.
+1. Attempt to parse the loaded HVML fragment, if unsuccessful, stops loading, throws an exception, and preserves the operation group defined by the content.
 If successful, then,
 1. If the parsed vDOM fragment tree does not contain any valid child elements, stop loading, throw an exception, and keep the operation group defined by the content.
 If successful, then,
-1. The corresponding variable (specified by the `as` attribute value) points to the parsed vDOM fragment tree.
+1. The corresponding variable (specified by `as` attribute value) points to the parsed vDOM fragment tree.

-Similar to the `init` tag, when using the `define` tag to load HVML fragments from external resources, you can use attributes such as `with` and `via` to specify query parameters and request methods.
+Similar to `init` tag, when using `define` tag to load HVML fragments from external resources, you can use attributes such as `with` and `via` to specify query parameters and request methods.

 In essence, we can treat operation groups as a special kind of data, and there is no essential difference between using `define` to define a named operation group and using `init` to initialize a variable.
 Therefore, we can also use the `at` attribute to specify the scope of the action group name, and the `async` adverb attribute to asynchronously load and parse the action group, and use the `observe` element to observe the state of variables.